apex/up/docs/05-runtimes.md

 Up supports a number of interpreted languages, and virtually any language which can be compiled to a binary such as Golang.
 Up does its best to provide idiomatic and useful out-of-the-box experiences tailored to each language.
 Currently first-class support is provided for:

-- Python
 - Golang
 - Node.js
 - Crystal
-- Clojure
-- Java
 - Static sites

 ## Node.js

 When a `package.json` file is detected, Node.js is the assumed runtime.
-By default Nodejs8.10 is used, see [Lambda Settings](https://apex.sh/docs/up/configuration/#lambda_settings) for details.
+By default `nodejs10.x` is used, see [Lambda Settings](https://apex.sh/docs/up/configuration/#lambda_settings) for details.

 The `build` hook becomes: